Love-Kogasa/Rubidium-NodeLoader/README.md

 So, I developed this in half an evening to use certain Node.js libraries in my own small projects.

 ## Usage
-Load Rb and the standard library (recommended to use a CDN):
+Load Rb and the standard library:
 ```html
 <script src="nbnl.js"></script>
   <!-- index.js in this repository -->